KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 The goal is to move beyond simple “off-peak is greener” rules and show, with real data, how much timed consumption actually matters.

 ## Motivation
-The UK power system is decarbonising quickly, but carbon intensity still varies hour by hour depending on the generation mix (renewables, gas, imports, etc.).
+The UK power system is trying to move away from the use of carbon, but carbon intensity still varies hour-by-hour, depending on the generation mix used (including: renewables, gas, imports, etc.).

 Questions this project answers:
 - How large are emission reductions from household load shifting in practice?